gtsteffaniak/filebrowser/README.md

 > [!WARNING]
 > - There is no stable version yet.
 Always check release notes for bug fixes on functionality that may have been changed.
 If you notice any unexpected behavior -- please open an issue to have it fixed soon.
-> - If on windows, please use docker.
-The windows binary is unstable and may not work.

 FileBrowser Quantum is a fork of the file browser opensource project with the following changes: